-I polled the top 10 students from Chem 343/345 in the 2012/2013 academic year and asked them to provide their advice for how to succeed in organic chemistry.
-Here are their un-filtered responses.
+I polled the top 10 students from my previous Chem 343/345 courses and asked them to provide their advice for how to succeed in organic chemistry.
+Here are their un-filtered responses (I really wanted to edit some of them, but I resisted the temptation).
 I hope that you can use their tips and suggestions to improve your chances for success in this and other courses.
 I've ordered them from the shortest to the most verbose.
 You will see that there methods varied slightly by their advice.
 They are in agreement, however, on how much committment and effort these courses require.
+This is a group of very intelligent individuals, but they likely have some suggestion that could benefit everyone taking a challenging course.
+Comments that I think are particularly insightful for all students have been highlighted.